MicrosoftDocs/MIMDocs/MIMDocs/reference/assign-smartcard-to-request.md

 Property | Description
 ---------|-----------
-requestid | The ID of the request that the smartcard should be bound to. cardid | The cardid of the smartcard. atr | The smart card answer-to-reset (ATR) string.
+requestid | The ID of the request that the smart card should be bound to. cardid | The cardid of the smart card. atr | The smart card answer-to-reset (ATR) string.